 Ms. Katherine A. Lehman holds an MBA from Columbia Business School and a B.S. in Economics from The Wharton School, University of Pennsylvania.
-Since April of 2016, she has served as Founder and Managing Partner at Hilltop Private Capital, a private equity firm based in New York, NY, which invests in middle market industrial and business services companies.
+Since April of 2016, she has served as Founder and Managing Partner at Hilltop Private Capital LLC, a private equity firm based in New York, NY, which focuses on investing in and managing companies in industrial and business service industries.
 Prior to Hilltop, she held numerous positions at Lincolnshire Management Inc., also a private equity firm, including that of Managing Director, between 2009 and 2016, where, among others, she was a participant in its Investment Committee, and led M&A and financing transaction execution and had oversight for portfolio companies.
 Ms. Lehman has served on more than a dozen boards and she has been or is an active member of several audit committees including prior service from 2016-2018 on Stella-Jones' Audit Committee.
-She is also currently an Independent Board member of Navient Corp (NASDAQ:NAVI), an approximately US\$2B revenue asset management and business processing company.
+She is currently an Independent Board member and Chair of the Risk Committee of Navient Corp (NASDAQ:NAVI), an asset management and business processing company.

-Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, North American Sales and Operations for Metso.
-With over 25 years of experience, Mr. Pelletier is responsible for 500 million Euro of equipment sales and services to the mining and aggregate industries.
-Mr. Pelletier's responsibilities also include the execution of service operations and detailed service contracts at mining and mineral processing sites.
-Listed on the Helsinki Stock Exchange, Metso is a global supplier of technology and services to the mining, construction, and oil & gas industry with annual sales of approximately 3.0 billion Euro and employs approximately 12,000 people globally.
+Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Chief Executive Officer of H-E Parts International, a leading independent supplier of parts, remanufactured components and services to the global mining, quarrying and heavy construction sectors.
+From 2016 to 2020, he served as Senior Vice-President, North American Sales and Operations for Metso, where he was responsible for 500 million Euro of equipment sales and services to the mining and aggregate industries, and whose responsibilities included the execution of service operations and detailed service contracts at mining and mineral processing sites.